 Relative to a lot of other competitors in the survival genre, we’re trying to stay true to the original vision of the game, which is that it’s quite whimsical.
 To put it relative to a game such as ARK or Rust, it’s far less competitive.
 It’s more about being collaborative with players, so we don’t have that combative player-versus-player nature as a major focus.
 The challenge is almost as much as you want it to be – players can seek out the challenge.
 It shouldn’t be consistently overbearing and too difficult.
 It’s not like starting in ARK and having your entire base destroyed by a T-rex in the first five minutes; we want it to be a bit more accommodating and accessible to players.
 But there’s certainly challenge there, and there’s certainly threats present throughout the world.
 It’s at the lower end of the spectrum, though, I’d say, relative to other survival games.

-If the challenge is just surviving not being killed by mobs (animals/humanoid AI,etc) or the ability to sometimes engage in Player vs Player (PvP) – then what really makes this different from World of Warcraft on a smaller (literally) scale? (insert thinking face emoji) Don’t get me wrong, I’m happy to get more beautiful & expansive open worlds to explore but (following quote lifted again from the Wireframe article), “…But beyond that, we have a narrative, so we have quest systems that drive players into different areas to explore.
+Steps on the soapbox.
+If the challenge in Smalland is to avoid death from mobs, what makes this different from World of Warcraft on a smaller (literally) scale?
+Don’t get me wrong, I’m happy to get more beautiful & expansive open worlds to explore, but (the following quote lifted again from the Wireframe article), “…But beyond that, we have a narrative, so we have quest systems that drive players into different areas to explore.
 We have resources that vary by area, which, in turn, allow different crafting opportunities for gear, weapons, and bases.
 So we have player progression gated behind the need to explore these things, and hopefully each brings a new point of interest.”
-I dunno.
-I guess at the end I agree with Averley in the interview when he mentions that Smalland is a “..game (that) almost sits somewhere between a single-player RPG experience and an MMO.”

 - Smalland was originally a project by a completely different development team, seeking funding on IndieGoGo.
 Merge Games acquired the IP.
 (Merge Games interview with Wireframe, 2022)